joansenent/week-02-class/README.md

 ### Excercise
 4.1.
-Make the Account class throw an exception if we try to withdraw more money than is in the balance Where should you handle the exception?
+Make the Account class throw an exception if we try to withdraw more money than is in the balance.
+Where should you handle the exception?

 ## 5. Arrays and Hashes